TRI2015Abstract Submission Deadline March 1, 2015

 TEXTBOOK OF TINNITUS

-Initiated and edited by Aage Møller, Berthold Langguth, Tobias Kleinjung and Dirk de Ridder and authored by over 100 tinnitus experts this new comprehensive textbook covers in 96 chapters the diagnosis and the therapy of tinnitus.
+The Textbook of Tinnitus was one of the top 25 percent most downloaded eBooks in the relevant Springer eBook Collection in 2013.
+Initiated and edited by Aage Møller, Berthold Langguth, Tobias Kleinjung and Dirk de Ridder and authored by over 100 tinnitus experts this comprehensive textbook covers in 96 chapters the diagnosis and the therapy of tinnitus.

 Interview of the American Academy of Audiology with Aage R. Møller, PhD